WestMecCoding/Asteroid_Game/README.md

 # ASTEROID GAME PROJECT

-## MAIN BRANCH
+## step-3 branch

-This is the beginning of the project.
-In this step we have setup some context for a canvas.

-We have added a resizing function that will change the size of the canvas responsively.

-The background color is plain black.
+In this step we will add a simple trangle to the canvas so we can see the resizing taking place.